 pedal set calibration

-Calibration for pedal sets in batches "5" and later
+Calibration for the PT-1 in batches "5" and later

 If you have a pedal set from batch #5, calibrating your pedal set is much simpler.
 Make sure to follow the instrucitons laid out in the video below.
 With that said, there are a few things you need to be aware of before watching the video...